shivkumar98/OCP-Java-Examples/src/review_questions/chapter_9/questionsOnly/README.md

 ## 🟨 Question 6 🟨
-❓ Given thhat `/animals` is a directory that exists and it is empty, what is the result of the following code? ❓
+❓ Given that `/animals` is a directory that exists and it is empty, what is the result of the following code? ❓
 ```java
 Path path = Paths.get("/animals");
 boolean myBoolean = Files.walk(path)